 Bethany Shipp: I have a son and daughter and work part-time as a physical therapist.
 I’ve been blessed with years of biblical teaching on the value of being a wife, mom and home manager, and I feel the pleasure of God as I fulfill those roles.
 God’s word encourages me that raising children is a privilege and blessing.
 In the daily tasks at home, it encourages me to know that I am emulating Christ by laying down my life to serve my family.
 I also love working in my profession.
 I find great pleasure in using and growing in knowledge, building relationships in the community, and relieving pain and suffering.
 God’s Word reminds me that I have been saved to live for his glory in all that I do.
 Living in light of this protects me from pursuing my career for worldly reasons and frees me to enjoy God’s gifts of a family and a profession.

 Through Cornerstone's Biblical Counseling Team, we have women who are trained and available to counsel other women.
-If you would like more information on our counseling team or to request counseling, please click here.
+If you would like more information on our counseling team or to request counseling, please contact the church office.